zechlau14/zechlau14.github.io/projects/pets-with-fedoras-slides.md

 # Mission 5
 Dr. Goofenheim tries to turn their invention on.
 Do they manage to turn it on?
 If yes, does it work as plan?
 If no, what external factor delays them?

-**For everyone**: What does your agent do to defeat Dr. Goof?
+**For everyone**: (**RPS**) What does your agent do to defeat Dr. Goof?
 Your answers should bring Dr. Goof and your agents into contact with Linnaeus and Fern's invention, without the children noticing them.

 ___
 # Home 5